-Diesel skipped its show altogether in favor of staging a makeshift "counterfeit"-selling pop up shop on Canal Street, a notorious New York haven for fake luxury goods, whereas Moncler showed eight different collections – after tapping Craig Green, Pierpaolo Piccioli and Simone Rocha, among others – as part of its “Genius” project.
+Diesel skipped its show altogether not too long ago in favor of staging a makeshift "counterfeit"-selling pop up shop on Canal Street, a notorious New York haven for fake luxury goods, whereas Moncler showed eight different collections – after tapping Craig Green, Pierpaolo Piccioli and Simone Rocha, among others – as part of its “Genius” project.
 Prada enlisted computer-generated influencer Lil’ Miquela to take over its Instagram account, and Virgil Abloh invited 16 immigrant soccer players to the Off-White show.

-But as many brands upped the ante this season, others grew more tired of (and in some cases, more vocal) about the circus.
+But as many brands continue to up the ante, some have grown tired of (and in some cases, more vocal) about the circus.
 Giorgio Armani, for instance, spoke out on the heels of Gucci’s runway show, saying that he is “perplexed” by fashion’s antics.
 “No, I don’t want to be a part of this.
 Fashion can’t be a means to have the media talk about you.”
 The 83-year old fashion stalwart further stated, “I have never wanted to trick consumers, and what I show on the runway is what customers can find in stores,” a motto to which Belgian design force Dries Van Noten also abides.

 But the piece of the equation that Mr. Armani is not mentioning is that many, many big brands – like Gucci, for instance, the house to which he was most likely referring with his comments, per WWD – do not necessarily employ that same model.
 In fact, runway garments are widely considered to be a “marketing expense” for most fashion brands, something to which everyone from the late Pierre Berge to Tom Murry, the former CEO of Calvin Klein, have attested.

 Considering that the vast majority of brands – excluding Dries Van Noten and co., and younger, licensing deal-devoid brands (the ones that really do rely on the sales of runway garments and accessories) – never manufacture or sell any significant portion of the garments that appear on their runways, and with the growing extent of fashion’s reliance on PR stunts in mind, the natural conclusion of all of this really quite simple.